-Supporting a Mifare compatible software interface application requires a dedicated small space of memory.
+Supporting an NRG software interface application requires a dedicated small space of memory.
 In this context and depending on user's choice, various memory sections each of 1 up to 4 kBytes can be defined.
-The number and location of these memory sections is simply limited by the available SOLID FLASH[TM] NVM space.
+The number and location of these memory sections is simply limited by the available SOLID FLASHTM NVM space.
 Also these memory sections are read/write protected and are defined and generated by the user.